uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/passing-on-my-knowledge.md

 After university I became an accountant and built my way up to chief financial officer.
 I wanted to use this experience to break down the perceived barriers around the subject I love: maths.

 Maths has the unfortunate reputation of being difficult and lifeless.
-I want to raise its reputation by inspiring young minds to find the fun in discovering maths’ unique characteristics.
+I want to raise its reputation by inspiring young minds to find the fun in discovering maths' unique characteristics.

 > I remember one of my teachers saying 'We should not keep knowledge to ourselves; we should share this knowledge to others.'